rmbodegalibre/holbertonschool-validation/module3_task3/DEPLOY.md

-# Operation team´s FAQ

-## What is in the archive and how to unarchive it?

-- `awesome-website.zip`

-## What are the commands to start and stop the application?

-- `make build`
-- `make clean`
+# Deploy Documentation

+## Zip File

+The zip file contain the dist folder and the executable.
+To unarchive it use:

+    unzip awesome-website.zip

+## Start and Stop application

+Create Hugo Website:

+    make build

+Stop Hugo Website:

+    make clean

+## Customize logs

-## How to customize where the application logs are written?
+You can customize the logs of the app

-## How to “quickly” verify that the application is running (healthcheck)?
+## Verify that the app is running

-## Create a release with the archive and content of DEPLOY.md, triggered by a tag
+You can use

+    hugo server

+To see if the app is running

+## Deploy zip tag

+When a tag 1.0.0 is created the zip file with the DEPLOY will be available